legendarycode3/blockchain-development-documentary-guide/README.md

 	➡️ Focus on the foundational layers: blockchain (Ethereum/Solana), smart contracts, decentralized storage, and the frontend/backend tools to connect them.

 ☑️ Core Foundations (Web2 Skills)
+	Programming: JavaScript (essential), TypeScript (recommended as well when grounded on js).
 ☑️

 ☑️